Children's Healthcare is a Legal Duty: Mission and activities

+Successor

+CHILD is no longer an active tax-exempt charity.
+There is, however, a new successor non-profit organization called CHILD USA operating out of the University of Pennsylvania.
+It was formed with the original CHILD's encouragement and support and is dedicated to ending child abuse and neglect through evidence-based research resulting in enlightened law and public policy.

 Legal actions

 The Swans filed a wrongful death suit against the Christian Science Church in 1980, but it was dismissed on First Amendment grounds, and the U.S. Supreme Court declined to hear their case on appeal.
 In 2000, CHILD sued the director of the Centers for Medicare and Medicaid Services and the Secretary of the U.S. Department of Health and Human Services (Children's Healthcare Is a Legal Duty, Inc. v.
 Min De Parle), over federal healthcare monies being directed to Christian Science facilities and others that provide no medical treatment.
-The suit, alleging a violation of the establishment clause, was dismissed with summary judgment; on appeal, the judgment was upheld, and the Supreme Court declined to hear an appeal.
+The suit, alleging a violation of the establishment clause, was dismissed after the district court granted summary judgment for the defendant; a federal appeals court affirmed the ruling and the Supreme Court declined to hear an appeal.

 Other legal cases include CHILD Inc. and Brown v.
 Deters challenging Ohio's religious defense to child endangerment and manslaughter (ORC 2919.22a) and CHILD Inc. v.
-Vladeck against the federal government's use of medicare and medicaid funds for Christian Science nursing.
+Vladeck, challenging the federal government's use of Medicare and Medicaid funds for Christian Science nursing.